anic6878/AI-pipeline-for-Li-Battery-Materials-Design/README.md

 **From Problem to Strategy:**

 Each LFMP candidate has multiple conflicting objectives like high average voltage, low formation energy (stability), minimal volume change, etc. Direct DFT evaluation is too expensive & static ML prediction lacks adaptivity.
 Hence, we need a framework that can predict, quantify uncertainty & adaptively decide where to sample next.
-So, here I use **surrogate models + Bayesian optimization** instead of brute force.
+So, here I use **surrogate models + Bayesian optimization**.

 ---